Index

 1920

-cast part with 36mm holes for front pipes.
-May fit earlier models too (I
+with 36mm holes for front pipes.
+May fit earlier models too (I am not really

-am not really up to speed on the intricacies of the PP, but someone will
+up to speed on the intricacies of the PP, but someone will no doubt enlighten

-no doubt enlighten me; I will post any new information here).
-Sorry,
+me; I will post any new info here).
+Not available

 page.